shenxianpeng/atlassian-api-py/README.md

 > For Jira I used Jira v8.5.9 and Jira Cloud.
 >
 > For BitBucket I used Bitbucket v5.13.1. not support Bitbucket cloud for now.

+### Q2: Are there any recent incompatible updates?
+> From v0.2.0 (3/9/2021), convert Get JIra API data from dict to object, no longer compatible with past old versions.